-Industrial and precious metals are key components for investing, trading, and understanding the market.
-Learn how industrial and precious metals markets may potentially affect economic growth and sentiment.
+The industrial and precious metals market is a key component for investing, trading, and understanding the market.
+Learn how this market may affect economic growth and sentiment.

 The link between precious metals, precious metal prices, and the economy can be traced back more than 2,000 years.
 Metals have been (and still are) used as money, i.e., payment in exchange for goods and services as well as a store of value.
 Metals also have countless industrial uses, from everyday household items to the largest skyscrapers and the machines used to build them.

-Case in point: The stock market’s rebound from the March 2020 low has been nothing short of impressive.
+The stock market’s rebound from the March 2020 low to the January 2022 highs was nothing short of impressive.
 But if the stock market’s performance was impressive, then the metal industry’s advance may be considered equally, if not even more, spectacular.
 Over the same time frame, metals have advanced double and even triple digits in percentage terms (see figure 1).

 So, what might industrial metal and precious metal prices be possibly signaling with regard to investor sentiment, the general state of supply and demand, and the broader stock market in general?
 Let’s take a look.

 Silver is in a unique spot.
 On one hand, it’s a precious metal.
 Like gold, it too once backed the U.S. dollar when the greenback was pegged to a gold standard.
-So, silver is still viewed as a safe haven—a monetary metal.
+So, silver is still generally viewed as a “safe haven”—a monetary metal.

 So, when you think of silver’s price having more than doubled in 2020, it might be worth your attention as an investor as well as a consumer.
 Is this uptrend an indication of monetary fears—namely, the need for a potential safe haven against inflation—or a reflection of industrial optimism, particularly the global movement toward renewable energy?
 Or maybe a hybrid of both?
 After all, silver may shine in both worlds, night and day.